 The Company Secretary prepares minutes of the general meetings which include substantial and relevant comments or queries from shareholders relating to the agenda of the meetings, and responses from the Board and the Management.
 These minutes are subsequently approved by the Board.
 On receipt of any request from shareholders, the minutes will also be made available to them at the registered office of the Company during office hours.
-The minutes of the AGM in respect of FY2021 will be published to the SGXNET and on the corporate website of the Company within one month from the AGM date.
+The minutes of the AGM in respect of FY2022 will be published to the SGXNET and on the corporate website of the Company within one month from the AGM date.

 The Group does not have a fixed dividend policy at present.
 The form, frequency and amount of dividends declared each year will take into consideration the Group's profitability, cash position, cash flow in relation to operating activities, projected capital requirements for business growth and other factors as the Board may deem appropriate.
-The Board has not declared dividends for the FY2021 as the Company has deemed it more appropriate to retain the cash in the Group for its future growth plans.
+The Board has not declared dividends for the FY2022 as the Company has deemed it more appropriate to retain the cash in the Group for its future growth plans.

-The Company does not have an investor relations policy and a dedicated investor relations team.
-Notwithstanding, the CFO is responsible for the Company's communication with shareholders.
-The public can provide feedback to the CFO via electronic mail at msm.agm@msmmgroup.com or the Company's registered address at 8 Robinson Road #03-00 ASO Building Singapore 048544.
+The Company does not have a dedicated investor relations team.
+The CFO is responsible for the Company's communication with shareholders.
+The public can provide feedback to the CFO via electronic mail at msm.agm@msmmgroup.com or the Company's registered address at 77 Robinson Road #06-03 Robinson 77 Singapore 068896.